neos/doctools/TheDefinitiveGuide/PartII/Kickstart.rst

 Command Line Tool
 =================

+.. warning:: |documentationNotReady|

 The script *flow3* resides in the main directory of the FLOW3 distribution.
 From a Unix shell you should be able to run the script by entering ``./flow3``:

 console::